Rachelwebdev/Interactive-to-do-list-with-webpack-bundle/README.md

 🙏 Acknowledgments
 Give credit to everyone who inspired your codebase.

-I would like to thank everyone who made reviews on this project and gave constructive comments
+I would like to thank Microverse for the learning materials and technical support provided to work on this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>